gigalixir/gigalixir-cli/docs/source/main.rst

       - Currently, the load balancer for domains under gigalixirapp.com has a request timeout of 30 seconds.
 If your request takes longer than 30 seconds to respond, the load balancer cuts the connection.
 Often, the cryptic error message you will see when using curl is the above.
 The load balancer for custom domains does not have this problem.

-How Does GIGALIXIR Work?
+How Does Gigalixir Work?
 ========================

-When you deploy an app on GIGALIXIR, you :bash:`git push` the source code to a build server.
+When you deploy an app on Gigalixir, you :bash:`git push` the source code to a build server.
 The build server compiles the code and assets and generates a standalone tarball we call a slug.
 The controller then combines the slug and your app configuration into a release.
 The release is deployed to run containers which actually run your app.

 .. image:: deploy.png